vedderb/vesc_pkg/tnt/README.md

     * Added parameter Off Delay, which keeps traction braking active after the off signal has been receive for smoother downhill traction control
     * 0 by default, 5 ms recommended
 * _Fixes/Improvements_
-  * Changed the default tune to work with a lower Mahoney kp
+  * Changed the default pitch tune to work with a lower Mahoney kp (recommended 1 to 1.5)
   * Renamed 'inputtilt_interpolated' to 'setpoint' in the remote variables
   * Yaw
     * Added a hard coded correction factor to yaw change to account for higher yaw change that resulted at higher package loop frequencies
   * Surge
     * Reduced default max angle to 1.5 and setpoint margin to 2.5 to produce a nose lift that is easier to handle
   * Added an exponetial moving average filter to current output normalized to the IMU sample rate
+  * Changed the step size for pitch current and angle parameters to be smaller for easier tuning adjustment
+  * Changed the default low pass and Kalman filter for pitch to 0
+  * Reduced default pitch angle stability to 20% from 50%
+  * Reduced default high current foc tone volume to 5 V

 ### 1.5
 * **This version requires 6.05 firmware to fuction properly**